 I practice yoga regularly and am pretty fit.
 Do I have to take a Fundamentals Class?

 Fundamentals is less about fitness level and more an introduction to a new experience.
 In a Fundamentals class one learns the basic wraps, grips and traps, the basis of the practice, while becoming familiar with the hammock and inversions.
 Being upside down is also a new sensation and sometimes it takes a few times to get used to the feeling no matter how fit you are.

-How old to you have to be to take a class?
+How old do you have to be to take a class?

-For any of our open classes or introductory sessions, you must be at least 11 years old to participate or 11 years old with instructor permission.
+For any of our classes, you must be at least 11 years old to participate.

 Currently we do not offer classes to kids ages 5-10.
 However, this may be an option further down the road.